-1. "Eco Leisure and Hospitality Holding Company, Inc. v.
+"Eco Leisure and Hospitality Holding Company, Inc. v.
 Leisure & Resorts World Corporation and PDRCI", Civil Case No. R-PSG-22-02495-SP, Regional Trial Court, Pasig City, Branch 268

 On August 3, 2022, Eco Leisure filed a Petition to Vacate Arbitral Award of even date under Rule 11 of the Special Rules of Court on Alternate Dispute Resolution (A.M.
-No. 07-11-08-SC) which sought to vacate the Final Award issued by the Arbitral Tribunal of the Philippines Dispute Resolution Center, Inc. in Ad Hoc Case No. 2021-124, which denied Eco Leisure's claims against the Corporation.
+No. 07-11-08-SC) which sought to vacate the Final Award issued by the Arbitral Tribunal of the Philippines Dispute Resolution Cent4er, Inc. in Ad Hoc Case No. 2021-124, which denied Eco Leisure's claims against the Corporation.

 Based on the Order dated June 11, 2024, the Petition to Vacate Arbitral Award Case is submitted for resolution in view of the court's receipt of the parties' respective Memoranda.
 To date, the Company has not received any further order or resolution from the Regional Trial Court of Pasig City - Branch 268.
+As of April 4, 2025, the resolution is still pending.

-2. "Leisure and Resorts World Corporation v.
+"Leisure and Resorts World Corporation v.
 Atty.
 Katrina Nepomuceno", CBD Case No. 23-6980 (Admin Case No. 13650), Commission on Bar Discipline, Pasig City

-This is a disbarment case against the Company's former counsel, Atty.
-Katrina Nepomuceno.
+This is a disbarment case against former DigiPlus in-house counsel Atty.
+Katrina Nepomuceno for testifying against the Company in a case.